 Heel slippage is inevitable, but taking the few precautions listed above will help reduce the possibility.
 There are several reasons why heel slippage in running shoes happens.
 Among them are:

-- The shoes are not properly put on.
+- The shoes are not put on properly.

 - You are wearing a pair that doesn’t fit right.

 To solve this dilemma, add a heel grip or a cobbler insert in the back of the shoes.
-This will make the foot come a little bit forward and secure the heel in its proper place inside the shoe.
+This will make the foot come forward a little bit, and secure the heel in its proper place inside the shoe.

-However, if the shoes are generally too large, adding an insole will complement the spaces or volume.
-If it doesn’t solve the problem and you still feel uncomfortable, buying a new pair with the perfect fit is advised.
+However, if the shoes are generally too large, adding an insert will complement the space or volume.
+If it doesn’t solve the problem and you still feel uncomfortable, buying a new pair with a better fit is advised.

 - The heel stiffener that comes with your running shoes is hard and has the wrong shape for your foot.